yanadsl/windows-auto-locker/README.md

 People usually has wifi(private network) in their own house, and take smart phones with themself everywhere

-Although there're some lock-helper already, but they usually comes with bluetooth, which is not necessary in my daily use
+Although there're some lock-helper already, but they usually need bluetooth, which eats battery and not my daily usage

-so here comes a **ip**-lock-helper
+so here comes an **ip**-lock-helper

 # Module used
 `OS` `time` `ctypes`, written in python 3, should also work in python2

 # Usage
 Change DEVICE_IP to your cellphone's or anythings you'll leave with

-run `pythonw locker.py` when windows start
+run `pythonw locker.py` when windows start and just leave it alone

 # Feature
 * support multiple IPs